 Bloomberg News, as well as the New York and Chicago stock exchanges, all have an ECN of their own, for example.
 STP stands for 'Straight-Through Processing'.
 It is a process of fully automated order processing.
 In a broader sense, STP means that the broker company plays the role of a silent connection provider between the market and the trader, rather than a dealing desk, reprocessing trades.

 Both ECN and STP mean that the broker will not intervene with trades, so the intermarket will see your orders as you place them, and you'll see the intermarket as it is.
 When used in this way, your online Forex market trading software is merely a conduit between you and the market.

 The secondary purpose of a trading platform is to serve as a technical analysis tool.
-Generally most or all of the following features, depending on a brand, will be available; automatic charting, backtesting, optimisation, scanning, alerts and custom indicators.
-Let's take a look at them one by one.
+Generally most or all of the following features, depending on a brand, will be available; automatic charting, backtesting, optimisation, scanning, alerts, and custom indicators.

 Most platforms also come with a package of charting tools that assist the trader by turning the price chart into a drawing table.
-Being able to draw support and resistance lines, trend corridors, chart patterns and leave notes right on the chart can turn technical analysis chores into a more enjoyable and convenient routine.
+Being able to draw support and resistance lines, trend corridors, chart patterns, and to be able to leave notes right on the chart can turn technical analysis chores into a more enjoyable and convenient routine.

 Speaking of convenience, one-click-trading is a pretty useful thing to have.
-However, it is not available with every Forex currency trading software.
-Whilst one-click-trading is useful for traders who wants to start trades and get the process going with a few clicks of the mouse.
-It's important to remember that planning and analysis are a vital part of trading.
+However, it is not available with every type of Forex currency trading software.
+Whilst one-click-trading is useful for traders who want to start trades and get the process going with a few clicks of the mouse, It's important to remember that planning and analysis are a vital part of trading.

 Backtesting and optimisation